You are here

 Go All Out on the Holiday Card

 If there’s one thing new parents love, it’s whipping out baby photos every chance they get.
-Holiday cards are the perfect excuse to foist your baby’s adorableness on pretty much everyone in your address book, so take advantage with a primo photo card.
-We love the modern designs from Tiny Prints and Minted.
+Holiday cards are the perfect way to celebrate baby's first Christmas and share your little one's adorableness with pretty much everyone in your address book.
+So take advantage with a primo photo card, like this sweet design from Minted.

 Splurge on Christmas PJs

-Nothing amps up the Christmas morning cute factor like a pair of cuddly holiday footie pajamas.
+Nothing amps up the Christmas morning cute factor like a pair of cuddly holiday pajamas.
 Sure, your baby can only wear them for a month, but if you get something unisex, you can hand them down to the next kid.
+This colorful pair featuring Snoopy also makes a great Christmas gift for newborns.

 Pick and Choose Traditions